dezaen/dezaen.github.io/_posts/2018-10-21-elucidata.md

             - column      : with-12col
               heading     : How does it look on different platforms? description :
-                Well, It works perfectly gels with all the platforms.
+                Well, It works perfectly gels on all the platforms.
         - column      : with-6col

         - column          : with-12col